gillian-modlists/gillian-modlists.github.io/docs/the_elder_scrolls_v_skyrim_special_edition.md

 ## Tools { data-search-exclude }
 - A mod manager.
 I use [Mod Organizer 2](../tools/#mod-organizer-2).
 You don't completely need one, though - you can stick with just [LOOT](https://loot.github.io/).
     * I do not provide installation instructions for most mods for one simple reason - you simply just press the "Install with mod manager" for most of them.
-    * :material-alert: Remember to `Sort` the mods after installing them.
-Mod Organizer 2 uses LOOT to do it.

 ## Essentials { data-search-exclude }
 !!! warning "About the 'Anniversary Edition' and 'Special Edition'"